 Continuing further, another big surprise was awaiting us.
 The Clem Walton Park.
 It is nothing new for us to say that we will just stay one night but end up staying longer.
 Clem Walton Park is probably THE free campground that we liked the most!

-After a few days at the Clem Walton Park, where we saw lots of wildlife, we arrived in Mt.
+After a few days at Clem Walton Park, where we saw lots of wildlife, we arrived at Mt.
 Isa.
 From there, our next adventure took us to the Northern Territory.